lobaro/restic-backup-docker/README.md

 ## Set the hostname

-Since restic saves the hostname with each snapshot and the hostname of a docker container is it's id you might want to customize this by setting the hostname of the container to another value.
+Since restic saves the hostname with each snapshot and the hostname of a docker container is derived from it's id you might want to customize this by setting the hostname of the container to another value.

 Either by setting the [environment variable](https://docs.docker.com/engine/reference/run/#env-environment-variables) `HOSTNAME` or with `--hostname` in the [network settings](https://docs.docker.com/engine/reference/run/#network-settings)